 Red and green navigation dots, and the white blinks of a tail light and a forward beam, are joined by another set in close formation.
 A vague shape is outlined in the dim, reflected moonlight all around us, but it’s difficult to make out… until they close in on us, directly passing overhead.
 Gobsmacked, the two of us can only stand on the beach looking upward, like roaming ungulates caught in the headlights of a speeding vehicle.

-The aircraft buzz by at a low-altitude and leisurely pace, whisper quiet for their distance and velocity relative to us.
-I catch a glimpse of their contour under the gentle white Sister Moonlights above.
+The aircraft buzz by at low altitude and a leisurely pace, whisper quiet for their distance and velocity relative to us.
+I catch a glimpse of their suave, crosswise contour under the gentle white Sister Moonlights above.
 I know what I saw.
 Moreover, I know that particular resonance of low-key engine hum.

 “Matron’s tits, those are Crossbows,” I say emphatically.